 All Blog Posts

-Canada’s PIPEDA has received an adequacy decision from the EU Commission, ensuring the free flow of personal data back and forth between Canada and the EU (note: only PIPEDA has been deemed adequate, and it is therefore only data transfers to and from the commercial, private sector of Canada that is secured with the EU.
+Canada’s PIPEDA has received an adequacy decision from the EU Commission, ensuring the free flow of personal data back and forth between Canada and the EU.
+Of note is that only PIPEDA has been deemed adequate, so it's only data transfers to and from the commercial, private sector of Canada that is secured with the EU.

 PIPEDA is enforced by the Canadian Privacy Commissioner (OPC) and applies to all websites and companies in the world that process personal information from Canadian residents for commercial use.